 A: The program started in the fall semester of 2014.
-We anticipate that our first group of post-bacs will be entering graduate school in 2017.
-We will provide this information as it becomes available.
+We anticipate that our first group of post-bacs started graduate school in Fall 2017.
+Please see the "Our Students" tab for further information.

 Q: What are your acceptance rates?

 A: Historically, our acceptance rate has been approximately 50%.
-Because the program size is limited by the number of research internships we can provide, our admissions rate is anticipated to decrease for fall 2017.
+Because the program size is limited by the number of research internships we can provide, and because we have seen an increase in the number of applicants, our admissions rate has been steadily decreasing.